mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 mlflow.models.set_model(ModelWrapper())
 ```

-The %%writefile command writes this cell’s contents to a file — in this case, model.py.
-This is required because the model registration step later references this file directly.
-It also keeps all the code for this example self-contained within a single notebook, aside from a small requirements.txt file.
+The `%%writefile` command writes this cell’s contents to the model.py file.
+This is necessary because the registration step later on will need to read your model from disk.
+You could, of course, create this file manually and omit this cell entirely, but writing it dynamically keeps the notebook self-contained and repeatable.
+Aside from a small `requirements.txt` file, this approach ensures everything you need to reproduce the setup lives in one place.

-The ModelWrapper class inherits from PythonModel.
-In the constructor, we initialize a Databricks WorkspaceClient to access the serving endpoint client that will call our base model.
+The `%%writefile` command writes this cell’s contents to the `model.py` file.
+This is required because the model registration step needs to read in the model from a `.py` file.
+We could have placed this code in the file manually and ommited this cell from the notebook.
+However, the `%%writefile` command allows us to keep all the code self-contained within a single notebook, aside from a small `requirements.txt` file.

-If you’d like to connect to an external model instead of a foundational one, here’s how:
+The `ModelWrapper` class inherits from `PythonModel`, the standard interface for custom MLflow models.
+Inside the constructor, we initialize a `WorkspaceClient`, which gives us access to the serving endpoint client that will call our base model.
+That means our wrapper model can seamlessly forward requests to any foundation model or custom endpoint you’ve already deployed.

-1. Follow the steps in Attempt 1 to create a serving endpoint for your external model (e.g., external-model-endpoint).
+At this point, if you’d like to connect to an **external model** instead of a foundational one, follow these steps below:

-2. In the code above, replace the model parameter in the chat.completions.create call with the name of your external model.
+1. Follow the steps in Attempt 1 to create a serving endpoint for your external model (e.g., `external-model-endpoint`).
-3. That’s it — your wrapper will now route requests to your external model instead.
+2. Replace the `model` parameter in the `chat.completions.create()` call with the name of your external model.

-The next portion of the file is the predict method, which defines the inference logic — sending the request to the model and returning its response.
-You’ll also notice that I added type hints to this function.
-This prevents MLflow from emitting log warnings during model creation.
+The next portion of the file is the `predict` method, which defines the inference logic — sending the request to the model and returning its response.
+You’ll notice that I added type hints to this function.
+In particular, MLflow will emit a `UserWarning` if the `model_input` parameter does not have a type hint applied.
+Some of the online examples I found only added type hints to the `model_input` parameter to silence the warning.
+Personally, I think if you are going to add type hints, you should be concsistent and add them everywhere.
+This approach prevents the `UserWarning` and aligns the code with Python best practices.

-The last four lines at the bottom of the cell are critical:
+Finally, look closely at the last four lines — they’re easy to overlook but absolutely essential:

 ```python
 mlflow.openai.autolog()